VENUE INFORMATION AND CAMPUS MAP

 Sessions will take place in the Victoria College building and Northrop Frye Hall.
 The plenaries, members Parliament, and the Friday evening performance of Wahala Dey Oh! will take place in Victoria University’s Isabel Bader Theatre.

 Early registration will be open from 1pm on Tuesday 10 July, in the foyer of the Victoria College building.
-Registration will then be open all day Wednesday 11 July, also in the foyer of Victoria College.
+Registration will then be open from Wednesday 11 July - Friday 13 July, also in the foyer of Victoria College.

 POWERPOINT AND INTERNET ACCESS